 Get an installment loan

 Installment loans are short-term, like payday loans, but take payments in small portions, making them more flexible for borrowers over time.
 The APR for installment loans depends on the loan type, but they are much lower comparably.
-However, unlike payday loans, you will need to meet specific requirements in terms of income and credit score, and you cannot roll forward paybacks.
+However, unlike payday loans, you will need to meet specific income and credit score requirements, and you cannot roll forward paybacks.
 Most installment loans will have a fixed monthly amount you're required to pay, and the amount won't change throughout your repayment period.
 The payments' predictability can help you budget for your monthly expenses and avoid debt and extra fees.
-Examples of installment loans are mortgage loans, auto loans, and student loan.
+Examples of installment loans are mortgage loans, auto loans, and student loans.

 Apply for a personal loan online

 Some online lenders offer personal loans at reasonable rates.
 It is possible to get these loans within a business day without the requirements of your credit history.
 You can check out our personal loan calculator to learn about personal loans and make an informed decision if you're comparing lenders.

 How to decide the best alternative?

 When weighing alternatives for quick-cash, the best alternative is the one that provides: